SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    "title=""[string]""", "Individual title for the connection list."
    "filter=""[type]""", "Restrict the connection list to one single object type."
    "link=""[true|false]""", "Enable opening referenced objects."
-   "create=""[string]""", "List of object views which is supposed to be displayed when new objects are set up and assigned."
+   "create=""[viewX]""", "List of object views which is supposed to be displayed when new objects are set up and assigned."
    "readOnly=""[true|false]""", "Prevents setting up new connecitons if set to ""true""."

 ------------------
 Link
 ------------------
-Include an HTML-link by using the following xml statement
+Include an HTML-link by using the following xml statement:

     .. code-block:: xml
       :linenos: